Ondeugd/smeterd/README.md

     Gas Measured At           1516562094

-By default the `read-meter` commands spits out the current date, total kwh1, total kwh2, total gas amounts and current kWh tariff on multiple lines.
+By default the `read-meter` commands spits out the some default measurements like current date, total kwh1, total gas amounts etc on multiple lines.

 You can make it print the same values as a tab seperated list: